gpappsoft/privacyidea-docker/README.md

    ```
 #### How can I create a backup of my data?

+- Save environment files (**enckey** ect.) which are stored persistent in the containers volume.
-- Dump your database manually and save environment files (enckey ect.).
+- Dump your database manually:

 For the example stack, use the db container:

 ```
 docker exec -it pi-db-1 mariadb-dump -u pi -psuperSecret pi